Roltechreal/DSA-Project/README.md

 # Tools used
 The following tools were used in achieving these project:
-1. Ms Excel (For querying and Analyzing)
-2. Power Bi ( For creating a report).
+1. Power Bi ( For creating a report).

 # Data Cleaning
 In the initial phase of data cleaning, the following where carried out: